Colombian Ties

 Over the last 30+ years, we've witnessed the transformative power of group travel for adoptees and their loved ones.

-Supported by our dedicated Ties staff before, during, and after travel, we take pride in crafting opportunities that allow you to reconnect with people and places important to you, while connecting with a community who share similar life experiences.
+Supported by our dedicated Ties team before, during, and after travel, we take pride in crafting opportunities that allow you to reconnect with people and places important to you, while connecting with a community who share similar life experiences.
 Join us and discover the power of heritage travel!

 -